• Skip to primary navigation

 Quick Pickled Red Onion Ingredients

-To cut an onion for pickling, you want thin slices.
-Begin by slicing the onion in half through the stem.
-Remove the dry outer leaves and then lay cut side down on a cutting board.
+To cut an onion for this quick pickled red onion recipe, you want thin slices.
+Begin by slicing the onion in half through the stem with a sharp knife.
+Remove the dry outer leaves and then lay them cut side down on a cutting board.
 The onion can now be thinly sliced.

 How Long do Pickled Red Onions Last?

-When stored properly in the refrigerator your pickled red onions will last about 2 weeks.
-I find the flavor and texture to be best the second day, as the color will slowly bleed out and the onions will begin to soften over time.
+When stored properly in the refrigerator in an airtight container your pickled red onions will last about 2 weeks.
+I find the flavor and texture to be best the second day, as the color will slowly bleed out and the red onion slices will begin to soften over time.

 Uses for Quick Pickled Red Onions